 For each area your AI handles autonomously, add one sentence defining the standard:

-- “Drafting communications” means “A good draft protects the relationship, even when that makes it longer.”
+- “Drafting communications” — a good draft protects the relationship, even when that makes it longer.

-- “Organizing project docs” means “A good structure I can find things in quickly, not the most elegant taxonomy.”
+- “Organizing project docs” — a good structure lets me find things in seconds.
+Forget elegant taxonomy.

-- “Summarizing research” means “A good summary tells me what to act on and what I can ignore.
-Not just what exists.”
+- “Summarizing research” — a good summary tells me what to act on and what I can ignore.

-- “Updating documentation” means “Document what changed and why.
-Future me should be able to reconstruct the decision.”
+- “Updating documentation” — document what changed and why.
+Future me should be able to reconstruct the decision.

 These aren’t rules.
 They’re the standard.
 The difference between “draft communications” and “draft communications that protect relationships” is everything, and your AI won’t know the second part unless you write it down.